 One remembers grander ambitions, and they are there every step of the way.
 The history of the Bauhaus mirrors the very history of Weimar Germany.
 They rose and fell together.
 Like the nation's first republic, the Bauhaus began in Weimar after World War I, and the Nazis shut it in 1933.
 Plagued by suspicion and lost funding, it fled twice—to Dessau and then to the Nazis' own capital, Berlin.
 It flirted with German folk traditions, left-wing politics, and consumerism in the industrial age.

 It had its successes as a school, an ideal, and even a business.
-Marcel Breuer created its best-sellers with his stacked tables and tube chairs, but anyone will recognize its furniture, sans serif typefaces, and posters as part of life.
+Marcel Breuer created its best-sellers with his stacked tables and tube chairs, not to mention the future Whitney and the Met Breuer, but anyone will recognize its furniture, sans serif typefaces, and posters as part of life.
 I walked through a retrospective crammed with four hundred items the day after Thanksgiving, when I should have been shopping.
 The school mirrored the republic in its financial collapse, too.
 During Weimer's runaway inflation, Herbert Bayer at Bauhaus even designed bank notes, with colors for date of issue rather than face value.
 Artists struggling today to make money could learn something.

 But the Bauhaus had so much more.
 And that is how it came to stand for the transformation of modern life.
 It had global ambitions from the beginning, and it drew on every school of modern art.
 Lyonel Feininger slims down Cubism and Paul Klee supplies Surrealism, with his early paintings and with dark and funny puppets for his child.
 So does László Moholy-Nagy with ghostly photograms, or the direct imprint of objects on photosensitive paper.
 Wassily Kandinsky came all the way from Russia—to speak for another revolution and for abstract art.